programmingmentor/2025-ai-dev-done-right/slides.md

 ---

-# Чи є взагалі задачі, для яких кодогенерація з AI працює вже сьогодні?
+# Are there any tasks for which code generation with AI already works today?

 - MVP
-- Хобі-проєкти
+- Hobby projects
-- "Одноразові" задачі
+- "One-time" tasks
-- Експерименти і прототипи
+- Experiments and prototypes
 - ...

 ---